-Areas of Academic Focus and Expertise: Brand Development, Communication and Identity Design, Content Strategy, Photography
+Areas of Academic Focus and Expertise: Brand Development, Digital Design, Identity Design, Content Strategy, Photography, Motion Graphics

-Area of Work and Concentration at Lesley: Graphic Design, Drawing, Typography
+Area of Work and Concentration at Lesley: Graphic Design, Ideation, Drawing, Typography, Motion Graphics

-Representative List of Recent Courses Taught: Drawing for Design
+Representative List of Recent Courses Taught: Drawing for Design, Visual Communications

 Education: BFA, University of the Arts, Philadelphia, PA

 Representative List of Recent Publications / Exhibitions: Graphis Interactive, AIGA, Publish, USA Graphic Design2, Type Director's Club, AR100, MReal Awards